 Scottish Opera’s income is derived from public subsidy, box office and private and commercial support.
 It is funded by the Scottish Government.

 The Company celebrated its 50th birthday on 5 June 2012.
 Highlights of the 12/13 season include The Lady from the Sea winning a Herald Angel Award and Ghost Patrol winning the opera category of the Southbank Sky Arts Awards and, along with In the Locked Room, an Olivier Awards nomination.
-Following Scottish performances, The Pirates of Penzance is about to tour England and Wales.
-This month we will publish a book depicting the Company’s life from 1962 right through to the end of our Anniversary Season: ‘50 Years of Scottish Opera – A Celebration’.
+Following Scottish performances, The Pirates of Penzance toured to England and Wales.
+In August 2013 we published a book depicting the Company’s life from 1962 right through to the end of our Anniversary Season: ‘50 Years of Scottish Opera – A Celebration’.

 Scottish Opera is based in Glasgow, at two main locations.